awsdocs/aws-powershell-user-guide/doc_source/pstools-discovery-aliases.md

 PS > Set-Alias -Name Get-S3Content -Value Read-S3Object
 ```

-The aliases file is located in the Tools for PowerShell installation directory\.
+The aliases file is located in the AWS Tools for PowerShell installation directory\.
 To load the aliases into your environment, *dot\-source* the file\.
 The following is a Windows\-based example\.

 ```
 PS > .
 "C:\Program Files (x86)\AWS Tools\PowerShell\AWSPowershell\AWSAliases.ps1"